Geo-R1: Improving Few-Shot Geospatial Referring Expression Understanding with Reinforcement Fine-Tuning: Task and Methodology

 \subsection{GRPO: from LLM to VLM}

-Building upon the foundation of reinforcement learning algorithms like Proximal Policy Optimization (PPO) ~\citep{schulman2017proximalpolicyoptimizationalgorithms}, Group Relative Policy Optimization (GRPO) ~\citep{shao2024deepseekmathpushinglimitsmathematical} has become a more effective and memory-efficient evolution for training advanced reasoning models by eliminating the value model and changing the reward model to rule-based reward.
-The advantage is estimated in a group-relative manner, simplifying the training process.

-The GRPO algorithm begins by sampling N candidate outputs $\{o_1, \ldots, o_N\}$ from the current policy $\pi_\theta$ for a given query prompt $q$.
+Group Relative Policy Optimization (GRPO)~\citep{shao2024deepseekmathpushinglimitsmathematical} is a reinforcement learning framework that removes the dependence on a value model and instead utilizes rule-based reward functions.
+The GRPO algorithm begins by sampling $N$ candidate outputs $\{o_1, \ldots, o_N\}$ from the current policy model $\pi_\theta$ for a given query prompt $q$.
 Each response $o_i$ is then evaluated by a reward function $R(q, o_i)$ to obtain a raw reward score $r_i$.
-To measure the relative quality of each response within the sampled group, GRPO standardizes the raw rewards to obtain the advantage value, as shown in Eq. \ref{eq:relative_advantage}.
-The advantage value $\hat{A_i}$ denotes the normalized advantage of the response $o_i$ relative to other samples within the group.
+To measure the relative quality of each response within the sampled group, GRPO standardizes the raw rewards to obtain the advantage value $\hat{A}_i$, as shown in Eq.~\eqref{eq:relative_advantage}:

+where $\hat{A}_i$ denotes the normalized advantage of the response $o_i$ relative to other samples within the group.

-The policy $\pi_\theta$ is updated with a training objective (Eq. \ref{eq:grpoloss}), designed to encourage the generation of responses with higher advantages.
+The policy $\pi_\theta$ is updated by maximizing the GRPO objective in Eq.~\eqref{eq:grpoloss}, which encourages the model to generate responses with higher advantage values:

 where